top of page

 These are treated similarly to wireless CPEs, meaning:

-• Mandatory testing for LTE/5G QCVNs
+• Mandatory testing for LTE/5G QCVNs.

-• Higher compliance complexity
+• Higher compliance complexity.

-• More documentation during import inspection
+• More documentation during import inspection.

 5. Impact on Networking Equipment (Routers, Switches, Gateways)